Horace Greeley: Draft riots and peace efforts

 After the Union victory at Gettysburg in early July 1863, the Tribune wrote that the rebellion would be quickly "stamped out".
 A week after the battle, the New York City draft riots erupted.
 Greeley and the Tribune were generally supportive of conscription, though feeling that the rich should not be allowed to evade it by hiring substitutes.
 Support for the draft made them targets of the mob, and the Tribune Building was surrounded, and at least once invaded.
 Greeley secured arms from the Brooklyn Navy Yard, and 150 soldiers kept the building secure.
 Mary Greeley and her children were at the farm in Chappaqua; a mob threatened them but dispersed without doing harm.

 In August 1863, Greeley was requested by a firm of Hartford publishers to write a history of the war.
 Greeley agreed, and over the next eight months he penned a 600-page volume, which would be the first of two, entitled The American Conflict.
 The books were very successful, selling a total of 225,000 copies by 1870, a large sale for the time.

 Throughout the war, Greeley played with ideas as to how to settle it.
 In 1862, Greeley had approached the French minister to Washington, Henri Mercier, to discuss a mediated settlement.
 However, Seward rejected such talks, and the prospect of European intervention receded after the bloody Union victory at Antietam in September 1862.
 In July 1864, Greeley received word that there were Confederate commissioners in Canada, empowered to offer peace.
 In fact, the men were in Niagara Falls, Canada, in order to aid Peace Democrats and otherwise undermine the Union war effort, but they played along when Greeley journeyed to Niagara Falls, at Lincoln's request.
 The president was willing to consider any deal that included reunion and emancipation.
 The Confederates had no credentials and were unwilling to accompany Greeley to Washington under safe conduct.
 Greeley returned to New York, and the episode, when it became public, embarrassed the administration.
 Lincoln said nothing publicly concerning Greeley's credulous conduct, but he privately indicated that he had no confidence in him anymore.

 Greeley did not initially support Lincoln for nomination in 1864, casting about for other candidates.
 In February, he wrote in the Tribune that Lincoln could not be elected to a second term.
 Nevertheless, no candidate made a serious challenge to Lincoln, and Lincoln was nominated in June, which the Tribune applauded slightly.
 In August, fearing a Democratic victory and acceptance of the Confederacy, Greeley engaged in a plot to get a new convention to nominate another candidate, with Lincoln withdrawing.
 The plot came to nothing.
 Once Atlanta was taken by Union forces on September 3, Greeley became a fervent supporter of Lincoln.
+He was one of the 33 electors in New York pledged to Lincoln.
 Greeley was gratified by both Lincoln's re-election and continued Union victories.